quantifiedcode/python-anti-patterns/docs/readability/using_map_or_filter_where_list_comprehension_is_possible.rst

 Use list comprehension instead of ``map()`` ...........................................

-In the modified module below, the module uses a list comprehension to generate the second list containing the doubled values from the first list.
-Although this is functionally equivalent to the first module, the list comprehension is generally agreed to be more concise and easier to read.
+In the modified code below, the code uses a list comprehension to generate the second list containing the doubled values from the first list.
+Although this is functionally equivalent to the first code, the list comprehension is generally agreed to be more concise and easier to read.

 .. code:: python